ENM032/EasyKanban/README.md

 1. Install the "Extension Pack for Java"
 2. Open the project folder in VS Code
 3. VS Code will automatically detect the Maven project

+**For NetBeans:**
+1. Open NetBeans IDE
+2. File → Open Project
+3. Navigate to the project folder and select it
+4. NetBeans will automatically recognize the Maven project structure
+5. Wait for dependency resolution to complete

+**Note about NetBeans**: This project was originally developed in NetBeans IDE but has been migrated to a Maven-based structure for better cross-platform compatibility.
+All NetBeans-specific configuration files have been removed to ensure the project works seamlessly across different IDEs and build environments.

 ### Database Configuration